markt-de/puppet-proftpd/README.md

 * `sections`: ProFTPD's configuration uses a number of &lt;sections&gt;.
 You create a new section by specifying a hash, the module's erb template will do the rest for you.
 This works for special cases like &lt;IfDefine X&gt; too.
 * `ROOT`: To add items to the root of the ProFTPD configuration, use this namespace.
 * `false`: Setting a value to 'false' will remove the item from the configuration.
+* `multiple values`: If you want to specify multiple values for the same configuration item (i.e. `LogFormat` or `ExtendedLog`), you need to specify these values as an array.

 ### Parameters